 Keep cool and ventilated

-Hats trap heat and sweat—try to remove them when possible to reduce microbial overgrowth . -
+Hats trap heat and sweat, so try to remove them when possible to reduce irritation and excess moisture. -

 Soothe post-sweat irritation

-Apply lightweight scalp mists or essential oils like diluted tea tree or peppermint to calm soreness and itch. -
+Apply lightweight scalp mists or diluted tea tree-based scalp products to help calm itchiness and discomfort. -

 Use dry shampoo sparingly

-By combining clean hair, appropriate products, cooling strategies, and gentle soothing, you can prevent itching and maintain a healthy scalp—even at festivals.
+By combining clean hair, appropriate products, cooling strategies, and gentle soothing, you can help prevent itching and maintain a healthier scalp, even during long festival weekends.

 More info